rogersuen/rogersuen.github.io/_posts/2015-03-20-adf-timezone-for-convertdatetime.md

 ## Special Note for the ADF prior to 12c

-In the ADF 11g, the `timeZone` attribute is documented as this:
+In the ADF 11g, the `timeZone` attribute of the `af:convertdateTime` is documented as this:

 > Time zone in which to interpret any time information in the date string.
 If not set here, picks this value from adf-faces-config.xml configuration file.
 If not defined there, then **it is defaulted to GMT**.